SailTheSeas/SDPP/README.md

 For example : localhost/phpFolder/helloworld.php

+Access first needs to be given to the htdocs folder in older to create/read and execute files.
+Using the command : sudo chown -R $USER:$USER (name-of-folder-containing php scripts)

 # turning on the server upon return
 The server needs to be turned on everytime in order to utilise it.